Top 15 Restructuring Interview Questions

 Question 14: A bond has a current price of 80, 10% coupon, and matures next year.
 What's the YTM?
 Will the YTM be higher if it matures in two years?

 Bond math will almost certainly come up in your interview at some point.
 In the past, all that was generally required is knowing the estimated YTM formula and plugging and playing.
 But things have become a bit more complicated in recent cycles, as I'll discuss below.

 Anyway, for this question, think about YTM = (c + (FV - P)) / P where c = coupons, FV = face value, and P = current price.

 Note: Your interviewer will assume annual coupon payments (not semi-annual) and a FV of 100 in these questions.
 Unless told otherwise, don't ask for clarification.

 Keeping with the variables in the question, using two years until maturity, we'll have 20/90 or 22.22% as our YTM answer.
-The YTM calculator linked above provides the actual YTM and the estimated YTM (which is what the formula above gives).
-Therefore, you may want to play around with different coupons, prices, and maturities to make sure you're comfortable doing these kinds of questions.
+The YTM calculator linked above provides the actual YTM and the estimated YTM (which is found using the formula above).

-Cram downs are not common, but sometimes you'll be asked if you know what they are in an interview just because any book on restructuring or distressed debt will talk about them.
+Cramdowns are not asked about too often, but sometimes you'll be asked if you know what they are in an interview just because any book covering restructuring or distressed debt will talk about them.

-A cram down is a process by which a plan of reorganization (POR) is imposed on an impaired class that has voted to reject the plan.
+Basically a cramdown is the way by which a plan of reorganization (POR) is imposed on an impaired class that has voted to reject the plan.
 This can be done by the court if at least one impaired class (not including insiders) votes for the POR.

-Cram downs are done to avoid having one block of votes filibuster the capacity for a company to get out of Chapter 11.
+Cram downs are done to avoid having one block of votes filibuster the capacity for a company to get out of court (e.g., exit chapter 11).